Different color sand in a wooden box.

 Displaying and Keeping Your Sand Art for Home Decor

-Once your sand art is all done you’ll need to figure out how to display it and keep it safe.
-If its on paper then just framing it behind glass is a good idea – it keeps the sand from falling off.
-If its in a sand bottle then just keep the lid on tight and place it somewhere it wont get knocked over.
+Once your sand art is complete, you’ll need to figure out how to display it and keep it safe.
+If it’s on paper, then just framing it behind glass is a good idea – it keeps the sand from falling off.
+If it’s in a sand bottle, clear jars with tight-fitting lids are ideal for displaying sand art layers.
+Just keep the lid on tight and place it somewhere it won’t get knocked over.

-If you want to keep sand art that’s glued to a surface then consider spraying it with a clear sealant.
-Its a good way to keep the sand in place and make your design look fresh for longer.
-Just test the sealant on a small bit first to make sure it dont mess with the colour.
+If you want to keep sand art that’s glued to a surface, then consider spraying it with a clear, water-based polyurethane sealant.
+This helps protect your sand art from water and stains and is a good way to keep the sand in place and make your design look fresh for longer.
+After applying the sealant, wait for it to dry completely before handling or displaying your finished piece.
+Just test the sealant on a small bit first to make sure it doesn’t mess with the colour.

 Tips for Choosing the Right Sand